 What did you try exactly?
 How did you do it?
 Where did you try it?
 Moreover, what were your benchmarks?
 How often do you track those?
 How long did you try it?

-Document what you do, and use that information to determine your next course of action.
+Document what you do, and use that information to decide your next course of action.
 Share it with your team.

 Unsure about what you are doing?
 Contact someone experienced to take a look at your strategy.